deliciousbrains/wp-background-processing/README.md

 	protected $action = 'example_request';

 	/**
-	 * Handle
+	 * Handle a dispatched request.
 	 *
 	 * Override this method to perform any actions required
 	 * during the async request.
 	 */
 	protected function handle() {
-		// Actions to perform
+		// Actions to perform.
 	}

 }